vkosiyan/Minesweeper/README.md

 ## How to Play
-* You have a board with clickable squares
 * All squares are safe to click except for 10 imposter squares.
-If you click on the imposter squares, all the imposters will appear, and it will be game over
+If you click on an imposter square, all the imposters will appear, and then it's game over
 * Your first click will never be an imposter
 * If you open a square with no neighboring imposters, it will automatically open all neighbors until it reaches numbers
 * These numbers show how many bombs are touching it.
-It will check all cornes of its square (left, right, top left, above, top right, bottom left, below, and bottom right).
+It will check all sides and corners of its square (left, right, top left, above, top right, bottom left, below, and bottom right).
 * How to win:
     * Mark all suspected imposters with a "SUS"
     * If you have marked any non-imposter squares with a "SUS", you must unmark them in order to win the game.
-You can use the "Suspicions Used" counter on the right Task Bar to keep track of your markings.
+You can use the "Suspicions Used" counter in the right Task Bar to help keep track of your markings.

-* Click the "Start New Game" button to start a new game
+* Click the "Start New Game" button to load a new game and board

 # Next Steps